Mark-Assessment/D-Santana-retail-store-M3-2/README.md

 #### Typography

-* The site logo uses the Lobster font [Lobster font](https://fonts.google.com/specimen/Lobster) from Google Fonts.
-This font was selected for its high legibility and simple yet elegant design.
+* The site logo uses the Poppins font [Poppins font](https://fonts.google.com/specimen/Poppins) from Google Fonts.
+Poppins is a versatile and elegant font that can work well for a luxury shop website.
+Clean and Modern: Poppins has a clean and modern appearance, which aligns well with the aesthetics of this websites retail luxury brand.
+It carries a sense of sophistication and refinement.
-* All other text on the site uses the standard Materialize framework font stack, which consists of a number of simple, legible sans-serif fonts targeted at a range of different viewing devices and operating systems.
+* All other text on the site uses the standard Materialize framework font stack, which consists of legible sans-serif fonts.

 #### Imagery

 * [Font Awesome 6](https://fontawesome.com/) icons are used throughout the site to illustrate buttons.

-* The “Pool testing guide” section of the Getting Started page is illustrated with fontawesome icons as well.

-* [Unsplash ](https://unsplash.com/) I used a swimming pool image used for the home page.(https://unsplash.com/photos/nq18MYhxdGs)
+* [Pexels](https://www.pexels.com/) I used a retail shop image for the home page.(static/images/background-picture.png)

 ### Wireframes